ministryofjustice/security-guidance/docs/data-destruction-instruction-and-confirmation-letter.md

 ## Supplier declaration

-*Please sign the declaration below and return this letter to the MoJ, keeping a copy for your own records.
+*Please sign the following declaration and return this letter to the MoJ, keeping a copy for your own records.
 Should you have any queries, please contact the MoJ CISO via [security@justice.gov.uk](mailto:security@justice.gov.uk).*

 *Return electronically.
 Electronic signatures or otherwise positive confirmation are accepted.*